-Multiply multi-digit numbers \bullet Find quotients involving multi-digit dividends \bullet Use place value models to read, write, add and subtract numbers to 10,000,000 \bullet Convert fractions to decimals and decimals to fractions \bullet Use ratios \bullet Convert fractions to percents \bullet Add, subtract, multiply and divide fractions and decimals • Find the area of triangles • Represent and analyze data in a double bar graph • Compare experimental results and theoretical probability • Use the order of operations • Simplify and solve algebraic expressions • Graph linear equations • Use calculators and technology to solve problems • Practice bar model and other problem-solving strategies
+Multiply multi-digit numbers $\bullet$ Find quotients involving multi-digit dividends $\bullet$ Use place value models to read, write, add and subtract numbers to 10,000,000 $\bullet$ Convert fractions to decimals and decimals to fractions $\bullet$ Use ratios $\bullet$ Convert fractions to percents $\bullet$ Add, subtract, multiply and divide fractions and decimals • Find the area of triangles • Represent and analyze data in a double bar graph • Compare experimental results and theoretical probability • Use the order of operations • Simplify and solve algebraic expressions • Graph linear equations • Use calculators and technology to solve problems • Practice bar model and other problem-solving strategies

-Identify the causes and effects of the American Revolution \diamond Investigate the U.S. Constitution and the branches of government \diamond Examine culture and cultural diversity \diamond Discuss current events \diamond Locate and label the fifty states of the U.S. \diamond Develop economic awareness \diamond Country of study: England
+Identify the civic tradition and political system of the Revolutionary War Investigate the U.S. Constitution and the branches of government Examine culture and cultural diversity Discuss current events Locate and label the fifty states of the U.S. Develop economic awareness Country of study: England

-Apply the engineering design process through LEGO robotics \diamond Apply the scientific method and science skills \diamond Maintain a detailed, thoughtful, and organized science journal \diamond Explore cells and microorganisms by using compound light microscopes \diamond Differentiate between the various body systems and learn about their function \diamond Learn about chemistry through hands-on experiences including chemical and physical change experiments and Bohr models \diamond Evaluate electricity and how it works through creating series and parallel circuits and testing conductors and insulators
+Apply the engineering design process through LEGO robotics and making solar ovens • Apply the scientific method and science skills • Maintain a detailed, thoughtful, and organized science journal • Explore the cells and microorganisms by using compound microscopes • Differentiate between the various body systems and learn about their function • Learn about chemistry through hands-on experiences including chemical and physical change experiments and Bohr models • Evaluate electricity and how it works through creating series and parallel circuits and testing conductors and insulators